yoctoproject/poky/documentation/ref-manual/classes.rst

    icecc.

-If you do not want the Icecream distributed compile support to apply to specific recipes or classes, you can effectively "blacklist" them by listing the recipes and classes using the :term:`ICECC_USER_PACKAGE_BL` and :term:`ICECC_USER_CLASS_BL`, variables, respectively, in your ``local.conf`` file.
+If you do not want the Icecream distributed compile support to apply to specific recipes or classes, you can ask them to be ignored by Icecream by listing the recipes and classes using the :term:`ICECC_USER_PACKAGE_BL` and :term:`ICECC_USER_CLASS_BL` variables, respectively, in your ``local.conf`` file.
 Doing so causes the OpenEmbedded build system to handle these compilations locally.